Leafs’ Tavares leaves Game 1 on stretcher

 Tavares had 50 points (19 goals, 31 assists) in 56 regular-season games this year.

-Moments after play resumed, Perry dropped the gloves with Toronto’s Nick Foligno in a short fight.
+Moments after play resumed, Perry dropped the gloves with Foligno in a short fight.
 Both were handed five-minute fighting penalties.

+“It’s tough to see.
+We love each guy on this team,” Leafs goalie Jack Campbell said.
+“Any time one of your brothers goes down it’s pretty gut-wrenching.”

-Thursday’s game kicks off the first-round playoff series between the two North Division teams.
+Thursday’s game kicked off the first-round playoff series between the two North Division teams.
 It’s the first time since 1979 that the Leafs and Habs have met in the playoffs.

 This report by The Canadian Press was first published May 20, 2021.